Canada, Destinations, Travel

 All we ended our evening with was a pair of party hats and some Canadian Smarties from the piñata – and some unforgettable memories, of course.

 Would we visit Montreal specifically for Nuit Blanche?
 Probably not, but would we attend again if we were in the area?
-Absolutely.
-Oh, and we would stock up on more of those hand-warmer things too.
+Absolutely (but we would stock up on more of those hand-warmer things before heading out!).

 Have you made it to a Nuit Blanche before?
 How was it?!